EVE AG LLC Frequently Asked Questions

 Aging - After the beef has been harvested we have it dry aged.
 The dry-aging process will last between 14 and 21 days depending on the animal selected.
 At this time the carcass loses moisture resulting in about 2% of the weight loss between the hot hanging weight and processed weight.
 This is a crucial step that enhances the flavor and tenderness of the beef.

 Packaged Weight - sometimes referred to as the Final Weight or Take-Home Weight.
 This is how much goes in the freezer at home after it has been processed and packaged.
 This is usually 60% of the hanging weight provided.
 The loss can come from 2 places: water loss for dry aged beef and bone loss.
 Note that most stores offer beef which is wet aged.
-Water loss occurs during the dry aging process where the beef is allowed to hang for 10-14 days to tenderize.
+Water loss occurs during the dry aging process where the beef is allowed to hang for 10-21 days to tenderize.
 The second-place weight loss occurs is from cutting the meat off the bones.
 The more boneless cuts the customer requests the less the packaged weight will be.
 It is important to point out that lower weight does not mean you are receiving less meat, but rather than you are receiving fewer bones.
 If you request marrow or knuckle bones for making broth you retain some of this HHW weight.

 Whole Beef - The purchase of a whole beef will include side A and side B to have it processed with your preferred cuts, thickness and whether to grind certain portions allowing you to tailor the beef to your family’s needs.
 The price is by the total side A and side B HHW.
 The price includes all USDA-inspected butcher fees.
-A whole beef will require a substantial amount of freezer space depending on the animal selected, it could be up to 16 cubic feet.
-A deposit of half the total estimated cost of HHW is required to secure your order.
+A whole beef will require a substantial amount of freezer space depending on the animal selected, it could be up to 21 cubic feet.
+A non-refundable deposit of quarter the total estimated cost of HHW is required to secure your order.

 Half Beef - The purchase of a half beef will include side A or side B to have it processed with your preferred cuts, thickness and whether to grind certain portions allowing you to tailor the side of beef to your family’s needs.
 The price is by the total side A or side B HHW.
 The price includes all USDA-inspected butcher fees.
-A half beef will require a substantial amount of freezer space depending on the animal selected, it could be up to 8 cubic feet.
-A deposit of half the total estimated cost of half HHW is required to secure your order.
+A half beef will require a substantial amount of freezer space depending on the animal selected, it could be up to 10 cubic feet.
+A non-refundable deposit of quarter the total estimated cost of half HHW is required to secure your order.

 Beef by the Cut - The purchase of beef by the cut is subject to availability.
-Like shopping in the local big box store you are selecting the exact cut from out freezer.
+Like shopping in the local big box store you are selecting the exact cut from our freezer.
 The animal will vary along with the harvest dates and at check out time you will know the exact cost before you pay.
 Each package selection will display the process date, lot number, price per pound, package pounds and total package price.

 We have found that the following YouTube channel videos are very helpful in answering questions about grass-feed beef and freezer beef.
 We do not personally know the channel operators but believe that they offer sound advice on freezer beef and enjoy other content that they produce.
 Please contact us if you have any questions.
 Contact Us

-Average Retail Food and Energy Prices, U.S. City Average
+Average Retail Food and Energy Prices, U.S. City Average and South Region

 The USDA Agricultural Marketing Service maintains a series of meat product specifications (IMPS).